danbev/learning-ai/notes/ggml-gallocr-reserve.md

 (gdb) p *hn
 $26 = {n_children = 0, n_views = 0, buffer_id = 0, offset = 32, allocated = true}
 ```
-So we have the two tensors a and be allocated in the same buffer (0) and a
+So we have the two tensors a and b, allocated in the same buffer (0) and a
 starts at offset 0 and b at offset 32.

 Just to recap that the `galloc` struct has a field named  `buf_tallocs` which is
-an array with then number of elements that there are buffers (`n_buffers`):
+an array with the number of elements that there are buffers (`n_buffers`):
 ```console
 (gdb) p *galloc.buf_tallocs[0]
 $28 = {alignment = 32, n_free_blocks = 1, free_blocks = {{offset = 0, size = 9223372036854775807}, {